rffscghg/MimiGIVE.jl/README.md

     the RFF socioeconomic projections, or :SSP, which uses data from one of the Shared Socioeconomic Pathways

-* emissions_scenario (default "SSP245") -  The current options for emissions_scenario: "SSP119", "SSP126", "SSP245",
+* emissions_scenario (default "SSP245") -  The current options for emissions_scenario: "SSP119", "SSP126", "SSP245", "SSP370", "SSP585", and this will be used as follows

-    "SSP370", "SSP585", and this will be used to choose the ar6 data for FAIR v1.6.2.
+    (1) if the socioeconomics_source is :SSP this will choose the ar6 scenario for data from 1750 - 2019

-    _Note that the emissions data will be pulled from FAIR v1.6.2 so setting the emissions_scenario for MimiSSPs is not consequential but done for consistency._
+        and the rcmip emissions scenario from the MimiSSPs component (2) if the socioeconomics_source is :RFF this will not be consequential and ssp245 will be used for the ar6 data from 1750 - 2019 and trace gases from 2020 onwards

-* SSP (default "SSP2") - This setting is used only only if one is using the SSPs as the socioeconomics_source.
+* SSP (default "SSP2") - This setting is used only  if one is using the SSPs as the socioeconomics_source.
 Current Options for SSP: "SSP1", "SSP2", "SSP3", "SSP5" See the SSPs component here: https://github.com/anthofflab/MimiSSPs.jl for more information.